aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

   * Importantly, we also specify meta-data indicating
       * which subset of the features is categorical (if any)
       * how numerical features can be normalised.

+    It is important to note that the meta-data does not impact the feature generation as such, i.e. the values we pass in `categorical_feature_names` or `normalisation_rule_template` do not affect the feature generation;
+    they merely serve to provide information that can later be leveraged by feature transformers (see next subsection).

 ```python
 registry = FeatureGeneratorRegistry()